 The Laker Profile is used by prospective students to complete an Intent to Enroll and/or register for events.
 To log into your Laker Profile, use the personal email on your account and the password you created.
 To reset your password or if you experience difficulties logging in, call 217-234-5434.

 The Laker Hub is used by admitted and current students to access their Laker Mail, IRIS, campus announcements, important dates, and much more!
-To log into your Laker Hub, use the log in information that was included in your welcome packet or click on the “What’s my username?”/“What’s my password?” links.
+To log into your Laker Hub, use the log in information that was included in your welcome packet or click on the “What’s my username?”/”What’s my password?” links on the log in screen.
 To reset your password or if you experience difficulties logging in, call 217-234-5261.

 Check out our Student Email FAQs page for more information.

 If you did not include your social security number or included an incorrect social security number on your Intent to Enroll, you should complete the Social Security Number Correction form to prevent issues with the processing of financial aid and/or your academic record.
 Return this completed form to the Admissions and Records office by mail, fax, or in-person.
 Do not email this form.

 Change or update your address through the Laker Hub > My IRIS > Student Demographics > Address Change.